stesla/blog/_posts/2007-01-02-hooking-up-a-delphi-progress-event-to-a-net-object.markdown

 how progress bars are driven in VCL applications.
 You just do something like
 this:

-{% highlight text %}
+{% highlight delphi %}
 type TProgressEvent = procedure(ACurrent, AMax: Integer) of object;
 // ...

 type TMyForm = class(TForm)
   // ... stuff ...
   Progress(ACurrent, AMax: Integer);
   // ... more stuff ...
 end;

 // ... then somewhere in the implementation ...
 procedure TForm1.InitializeStuff;
 begin
   // ...
 Initialize some things ...
   FThingWithProgressEvent.OnProgress := Progress;
   // ...
 Initialize more things ...
 end;
 {% endhighlight %}

 And then that method can do something such as adjust a progress bar or log to